What is Leadership Coaching?

 Action Plans

-Applying what you learn is how the impact becomes real.
 A coach will work with you to co-create personalized action plans, sometimes built using frameworks like the GROW model (Goal, Reality, Options, Will).

 How it works in practice:

-• Define a clear goal
+1. Define a clear goal

-• Assess reality
+2. Assess your current reality

-• Explore your options
+3. Explore your options

-A coach will encourage you to try new approaches with your team, be willing to ask for honest feedback, and reflect on the results of what you’re learning.
+A coach will encourage you to try new approaches, be willing to make mistakes, and reflect on the results of what you’re learning in real-time, so you can become a more effective leader through practice, not just theory.

 Coaching Tools